ruchisingh111/reactjs-demo/README.md

 # reactjs-demo
-My first code of react /n
+My first code of react
-my name is Ruchi singh
+<be> my name is Ruchi singh